ivoa/cosmopterix/docker/derby/README.md

-This container is based on the [Fedora](../fedora/23) base container, using the OS package manager to install the [PostgreSQL](http://www.postgresql.org/) database server and client.
+This container is based on the [Fedora/Java](../java/8) base container.
+The container build script downloads and installs version 10.12.1.1 of the [Apache Derby](https://db.apache.org/derby/) database .

 Running the container with no arguments will create a new database, with random database name, user name and password.